andresebr/kumodd/docs/guide/How-to-Install.md

     1. Copy the URL and paste it into a browser.
     1. Login to the Google Drive account.
 Next, it will request approval.
     1. Click "Approve".
 Next, the page will show an access token.
     1. Copy the token from the web page.
 Paste it into kumodd, and press enter.
-Next, kumodd saves the Oauth token in config/gdrive.dat.
+Next, kumodd saves the credentials in config/google_drive_account_credentials.json.

 Once authorized, the login page will not be shown again unless the token expires or google_drive_account_credentials.json is deleted.